 Competence & Qualification

-Significant competence prior to the course, many issues must be seen as clarifications, refreshers and updates.
+Experience in shipping and with maritime regulations prior to the course as many issues must be seen as clarifications, refreshers and updates

 Who should attend:

 Superintendents play a critical role in ship management.
-Ships are increasing in sophistication and the operation of ships is getting more complex.
+Ships are increasingly sophisticated assets and their operation is a complex business.

 The course focuses on:

 - Statutory regulations, ships in operation rules